u2260774/mediscore_java/README.md

 ## MediScore_Java_Simple

-This solution uses a single class with one method, that takes the observations and uses the LocalDateTime class to measure the time between observations.
+This solution uses a single class with a method that takes the observations and uses the LocalDateTime class to measure the time between observations.
 It only returns the mediscore and the flag.

 ## MediScore_Java_Classes